View in people search

 ||Member of the Institution of Mechanical Engineers

 Having completed his doctoral degree, Simon spent 15 months at Delphi Diesel Systems where he led the computational analysis for a major injection systems project.
-He joined Burgoynes in 2006 and became a Partner in 2012.
+He joined Burgoynes to carry out forensic engineering investigations in 2006 and became a Partner in 2012.

 Since joining Burgoynes, Simon has investigated engineering incidents involving lifts and cranes (including collapses), hydraulic systems, pipework failures, underground services failures, oil and water escapes, defective design, mechanical machinery failures, structural collapse, bearings, fatigue failures and corrosion failures.